wiheto/teneto/docs/tutorial/workflow.rst

 There are three different types of nodes in this graph:

-*root nodes*: These are nodes that do not depend on any other step in the analysis.
+*root nodes*: These are nodes that do not depend on any other nodes in the analysis.
 These are calls to create a _TenetoBIDS_ or _TemporalNetwork_ object.

 *non-terminal nodes*:
-These are nodes that are intermediate steps in the anlaysis.
+These are nodes that are intermediate steps in the analysis.

 *terminal nodes*:
 These are the final nodes in the analysis.